ahmed-fayyaz-dev/react-native-boiler/README.md

 - **Fast Local Storage:** Integration with react-native-mmkv for high-performance local storage, significantly faster than AsyncStorage.
 - **Navigation:** Included support for react-navigation for easy navigation setup.

 The boilerplate provides a solid foundation that can be easily modified according to your specific requirements.
-Feel free to fork the repository and start coding!
+Feel free to use this template and start coding!
+For Creating a tempelate press -> "use this template"->"Create new repository"

 ##### Happy coding!
 If you find this template helpful, don't forget to star✨ the repository.